Lauren A. Smith

 On working at FSG

-“Prior to coming to FSG, I have worked in state and federal government, as well as in clinical settings serving some of our most vulnerable communities.
-In that work, I have witnessed the many, seemingly intractable, problems that my patients and their families faced.
-Those experiences have increasingly led me to seek opportunities to work on improving health at the community and population level, through policy, systems, and environment change.
-I am excited to join colleagues at FSG to bring new thinking, tools, and approaches to tackle the issues in the health sector and beyond.
+“Prior to coming to FSG, I worked in state and federal government, as well as in clinical settings serving some of our most vulnerable communities.
+In that work, I witnessed the many, seemingly intractable, problems that my patients and their families faced.
+Those experiences led me to seek opportunities to work on improving health at the community and population level, through policy, systems, and environment change.
+At FSG, I have been able to bring new thinking, tools, and approaches to issues in the health sector and beyond.
 I am passionate about FSG's mission—social change is my life's work.”